Boilover: Industrial-scale storage sites

 Hot-zone boilovers of large tanks are relatively rare events.
 However, they can be extremely disruptive.
 Therefore, prevention and control are very important.

 Boilover can be prevented by regularly checking for and draining water in the tank bottoms.

 In terms of plant layout, intertank distances would have to exceed five tank diameters in order to prevent escalation to adjacent tanks.
 In most cases, it is not feasible to design for such an arrangement.

-Open-top crude oil tank fires can be tackled using firefighting foam at rates of 10–12 L/(min × m^{2}).
+Open-top crude oil tank fires can be tackled using firefighting foam or vapor suppression beads at rates of 10–12 L/(min × m^{2}).
 However, it is not clear if these rates are adequate to minimize the potential for a boilover event, especially in cases where foam attack is initiated long after the inception of the tank fire.
 It has been suggested that foam firefighting should be started within 2–4 hours from ignition.

 Thermal radiation during a boilover is considerably higher than during the pool fire that precedes it.
 Although the event is short-lived, emergency response activities, for which tenable levels of thermal radiations are typically 6.3 kW/m^{2}, cannot be safely accomplished, so operations should take place from a safe distance.

 Some approaches are available to assess the probability of and the proximity to boilover in tank fires.
 An estimation can be made a priori from the distillation curve and the properties of the fuel, with the aid of mathematical formulas, including the ones given above.
 However, this approach requires knowledge of the depth of the water layer at the bottom of the tank.
 Further, it does not consider the potential for a layer of water–fuel emulsion being present above the water.
 Progression of the hot zone can be monitored by using vertical strips of intumescent paint applied to the tank walls, or applying a water jet to the walls to assess at what height it starts boiling.
 Use of thermographic cameras or pyrometers has also been proposed.
 However, uncertainty regarding the presence and depth of a water or a water–fuel emulsion layer remains, and unpredictability about boilover onset cannot be completely dispelled.
 Draining the product from the tank may reduce accidental consequences, because less fluid would be subject to boilover.
 However, pumping out product may also reduce the time to boilover onset.